 So lets explain some of the things we are doing:

 ResizeMode = NoResize

-This is a pretty simple one, it just means the user wont be able to resize the notification window, which is fine because why would they want to?
+This means the user wont be able to resize the notification window, which is fine because why would they?

 ShowInTaskbar = False

 We don’t want this window to have an icon in the taskbar because its not really a window people will see for long.

 This property is important to our notification window.
 The property forces the window to the front of the screen in front of any open applications.
 If we didn’t set this to true the notification window will end up getting lost behind other applications.

 This property means that we don’t have the border around the window or the close button and title.
 We set this to none so we can do our own title bar that fits better to the application.